inbo/h3sampling/README.md

 ## Example

-For an example, we extract Ashe county from the North Caroline state dataset that ships with the `sf` package.
+For an example, we extract Ashe county from the North Carolina state dataset that ships with the `sf` package.
 We draw a spatially balanced sample with the aid of `h3_grts()` at resolution 7 of the [H3 resolutions](https://h3geo.org/docs/core-library/restable/) system.
 This